-As we know Linux provides much better security.
-You can set user management policy and user permissions so normal users can't authenticate the critical system processes.
-If you want your other users can perform such actions, you will need to use su or sudo commands.
+As we know, Linux provides much better security than other options.
+You can set the user management policy and user permissions so normal users can't authenticate the critical system processes.
+If you want your other users can perform such actions, you will need to use the 'su' or 'sudo' commands.

 What is 'su'?